sharebears/pulsar/ROADMAP.md

 - [ ] Thread View
 - [ ] Posts View
 - [ ] Forum/Thread Permissions
+- [ ] Subscriptions
+- [ ] Last viewed post in a thread
+- [ ] "viewed" boolean, clear on new post in thread

 ## Rules
 - [ ] Fuck it, we're going to make these dictionaries and serve them